harsmatharoo/nbaprojapp/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+**Known Challenges**
+Unverified SQLite Integration:

+The integration is currently set up but untested due to the environment limitations.
+Testing on physical devices is highly recommended to confirm functionality.
+Cross-Platform Testing Constraints:

+Without Android Studio or Xcode running correctly, testing options are limited.
+Web functionality is partial due to SQLite limitations in the Expo web preview.

+**Note:**

+ This project has not yet been fully tested due to limitations in the development environment setup.